DanielMFernandes/CCNA_Course_Notes/Course_Notes/NAT_Static_Part1.md

     192.168.0.0 /16   (192.168.0.0 to 192.168.255.255)         CLASS C
     ```

-- You are free to use these ADDRESSES in your NETWORKS.
-They don’t have to be GLOBALLY UNIQUE
+- You are free to use these addresses in your networks.
+They don’t have to be globally unique

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c774460a-0479-40ed-ac62-1e9820960943)